dockstore/data-object-service-plugin/README.md

 scheme-preference = s3, gs, synapse
 ```

-You can also specify an ordering of preferred schemes for any provided DOS URI in your system's `.dockstore/config` file.
+You can optionally specify the order of preferred schemes for DOS URI's in your system's `~/.dockstore/config` file.
+The scheme precedence is
+ordered from highest (left-most) to lowest (right-most).

+Leaving out `scheme-preference` from your system's `~/.dockstore/config` file means that DOS URI's will be resolved by
+calling on the first valid Dockstore plugin locally-installed on your system.

 ## Releases